|

 There is plenty of protein in plants to meet all of your requirements.
 All plant foods contain amino acids in different proportions.

-As long as you are eating enough calories and you focus on whole food plant-based diet, you won’t be deficient in protein.
+As long as you are eating enough calories and you focus on a whole food plant-based diet, you won’t be deficient in protein.

 Whole grains, beans, legumes, soy, nuts, and seeds are all great sources of protein: